Aquafina-water-bottle/jp-mining-note/docs/docs/overrides.md

 !!! warning
     This entire section will be **completely overhauled** in version 0.12.0.0, meaning that this information will be completely changed when that version releases.
-    See the `webpack` branch on Github if you want to see the work in progress.
+    See the `dev` branch on Github if you want to see the work in progress.

 # Overview